BonnieMcLean/IcoTools/README.md

 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |the form to be tested--this should correspond to the name of your media files, e.g. if the form is honnori the media file should be called honnori.mp3 or honnori.mp4 etc. (depending on what you put in the control file)|either 'practice' (if it's a practice item), 'control' (if it's a control item) or 'trial' (if it's one of the items you're testing)|one or more translations, separated by \\||the names of items you want to use as foils.
 These should match their media file names (as for the form column), and be separated by \\||the names of items you don't want to use as foils.
 These should match their media file names (as for the form column), and be separated by \\||if you want to have a roughly equal number of possibly iconic vs possibly not iconic words in each experiment, indicate your hypothesis about iconicity 'y' or 'n' here|

 Practice and control items are included in every experiment (but you only have to list them in the stimuli file once).
 The practice items are always the first two items in every experiment, while the order of the trial items and the control items is randomised between participants.
-The choice of foil and the choice of translation (meaning) is also randomly varied between participants (for the meanings/foils listed).
+The choice of foil and the choice of translation (in the meaning column) is also randomly varied between participants (for the meanings/foils listed).
 If you don't list any foils, then the foil will be randomly chosen from the other trials.

-The meanings will also all be presented in CAPITALS in the experiment (regardless of how you write them in the stimuli file)
+The meanings will also all be presented in CAPITALS during the experiment (regardless of how you write them in the stimuli file).

 See examples in the example folder.